gardenbuilder-app/gardenbuilder-frontend/CONTRIBUTING.md

 We would love help coming up with wireframes and designs for the pages in this app.
 If interested, please reach out to Dave at [`capndavet@gmail.com`](mailto:capndavet@gmail.com)

+We appreciate contributions to our code and documentation!
+We do ask that you observe the following guidelines:

+### Submitting Issues

+Please submit issues liberally.
+Since this application is under development you can feel free to add issues for any incomplete part of the application, as you imagine it would be implemented best.

+### Documentation Updates

+Minor changes to documentation can be submitted as a pull request without making an issue first.

 ### General Code Contributions

 There are a number of [issues](https://github.com/capndave/gardenbuilder-frontend/issues) that we would love your help with.
 Many of them are fairly easy and are tagged as `good first issue`.
 Most are things that I (capndave), just haven't gotten around to yet.
+Please:

+- [x] Ensure that no one is working on the issue by checking that no one is listed in the Assignees field of a particular issue (generally on the upper-right hand corner of the issue screen)
+- [x] If no contributor is already assigned, express your interest in working on the issue by writing a comment for that issue
+- [x] Wait for a project maintainer to assign you the issue before you start working on it.

+Generally speaking, the first person who expresses interest in working on an issue will be assigned.
+We may ignore pull requests from those who submit them without being assigned to work on the issue, particularly if someone else expressed interest in working on the issue before them.

-Feel free to fork, work on, and submit a pull request for anything you see an issue for.
+Once you are assigned to work on an issue, please fork, work on it, and submit a pull request that references the related issue.

-If the issue you want to work on is a spelling or grammar mistake, or a documentation issue, feel free to make a pull request with your changes (without submitting an issue first)

-For all other changes, please submit an issue before submitting a pull request!
-Please reference a given issue in cases where a related pull request is made.

 ### Testing Guidelines